Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-1. Grade 1 meningiomas are low grade tumors and are the most common.
-This means the tumor cells grow slowly.
+• Grade 1 meningiomas are the most common meningiomas.
+They are low grade tumors, which means the tumor cells grow slowly.

-2. Grade 2 atypical meningiomas are mid-grade tumors.
-This means the tumors have a higher chance of coming back after being removed.
-The subtypes include choroid and clear cell meningioma.
+• Grade 2 atypical meningiomas are mid-grade tumors.
+This means they have a higher chance of coming back after they’ve been removed.
+Grade 2 meningioma subtypes include chordoid and clear cell meningiomas.

-3. Grade 3 anaplastic meningiomas are malignant (cancerous).
+• Grade 3 anaplastic meningiomas are malignant (cancerous).
 This means they are fast-growing tumors.
-The subtypes include papillary and rhabdoid meningioma.
+Grade 3 meningioma subtypes include papillary and rhabdoid meningiomas.

-Grade II and III meningiomas usually appear as an enhancing mass on the outside lining of the brain tissue, which may or may not brighten with contrast.
-Malignant meningiomas can also invade into the brain tissue.
+Grade 2 and 3 meningiomas usually appear as an enhancing mass on the outside lining of the brain tissue, which may or may not brighten with contrast on a magnetic resonance imaging (MRI) scan.

 Meningiomas can spread to other areas of the CNS through cerebrospinal fluid (CSF).
-Grade II meningiomas can invade surrounding tissue, including nearby bone tissue.
-Grade III meningiomas have irregular cells and are likely to invade the brain or spread to other organs in the body.
+Grade 2 meningiomas can invade surrounding tissue, including nearby bone tissue.
+Grade 3 meningiomas have irregular cells and are likely to invade the brain or spread to other organs in the body.

 • Vision changes